The option to tax time limit is extended from 30 to 90 days for decisions made between 15 February and 31 March 2021.

-HMRC has extended the time limit due to the Coronavirus.
+HMRC has extended the time limit for a third time due to the Coronavirus.
+It was previously extended to cover decisions made up to 30 June and then 31 October.

 A taxpayer can decide to tax land and buildings for VAT purposes and would normally have to notify HMRC within 30 days of that decision.